 Continuing Education Information

-Upon successful program completion, graduates can pursue advanced degrees in health care management, long-term care administration, public health or business administration in order to advance their careers.
-Professionals with a bachelor's degree can enroll in targeted master's degree programs or opt for a Master of Business Administration with a focus on health care management.
+Upon successful program completion, graduates can pursue advanced degrees in health care management, long-term care administration, public health, or business administration in order to advance their careers.
+Professionals with bachelor's degrees can enroll in targeted master's degree programs or opt for a Master of Business Administration with a focus on health care management.
 Many schools offer these programs online to accommodate the schedules of working students.

 A Bachelor of Science in Health Care Management program is designed for health care facility managers interested in career advancement or students who want to enter into the health care industry in an administrative capacity.
 Graduates have a number of employment opportunities - whether it be new jobs or promotions - and have the foundational education needed to move on to a master's degree.